 Fennel closed her eyes.
 In the darkness that unfolded, where the milkweb sparks of oxygen deprivation danced, she listened to the words of the krakenmaid’s song, filled with strength and grief and loss, before their meaning slipped away from her completely.

 Story copyright © 2015 by JY Yang

 Artwork copyright © 2015 by Likhain

-JY Yang is a queer Chinese Singaporean woman cheerfully destroying SFF, one story at a time.
-Her fiction has been published in Strange Horizons, Clarkesworld, Apex, and Lightspeed, among other excellent venues.
-A graduate of the Clarion West class of 2013, she is currently pursing a Masters degree in creative writing at the University of East Anglia in Norwich.
-She casually neglects her blog and spends her time tweeting in frustration about Bioware RPGs at @halleluyang.
+JY Yang is a queer Chinese Singaporean cheerfully destroying SFF, one story at a time.
+Their fiction has been published in Strange Horizons, Clarkesworld, Apex, and Lightspeed, among other excellent venues.
+A graduate of the Clarion West class of 2013, they are currently pursuing a Masters degree in creative writing at the University of East Anglia in Norwich.
+They casually neglect their blog and spend their time tweeting in frustration about Bioware RPGs at @halleluyang.